pda-sedano/codepath-ios-development-prework/README.md

 ## Notes

-The biggest challenge when building this app was nagivating XCode's menus and linking to Github.
+The biggest challenge when building this app was navigating XCode's menus and linking to Github.

 ## License